luxun2/Pewlett-Hackard-Analysis/README.md

 ## Overview of Project
 ###### Explain the purpose of this analysis

 In this analysis we are assisting a company called Pewlett_Hackard to understand how much a wave of retiring baby boomers will impact the company.
 We organize the people who are retiring by title and then see which employees are eligible for a mentorship program to help fill the ranks of those that are leaving.
+Uses SQL statements like GROUPBY and JOINs to filter csv data and create new tables with the necessary info.

 ## Results
 ###### Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed.